spdgo/cf/README.md

 select follow-- tcp stream
 ii) frame matches "(?i)cell"
 iii)frame matches "(?i)zillow"
-right click and check protocol preference and allow that) then go to file --> export object-- http and save all iv)http.response right click -- apply as column go to statistics-- endpoints--op
+then go to file --> export object-- http and save all iv)http.response right click -- apply as column go to statistics-- endpoints--op